getAlby/js-sdk/README.md

 }
 ```

-## fetch
+## fetch() dependency
-This library relies on a global fetch object which will only work in newer browsers and versions of node.
-You can manually install a global fetch option or polyfill if needed.
+This library relies on a global `fetch()` function which will only work in browsers and node v18.x or newer.
+In older versions you can manually install a global fetch option or polyfill if needed.

 For example:
 ```js